I admit. I’m an unabashed lover of guitar pedals.

 Note: Malcolm and Angus Young of AC/DC are famous for not using guitar pedals.
 Ironic, huh?

-What do classic songs like “Hotel California” (The Eagles), “Here Comes the Sun” (The Beatles), “Fire and Rain” (James Taylor), and “Landslide” (Fleetwood Mac) have in common?
+What do classic songs like “Hotel California”, “Here Comes the Sun”, “Fire and Rain”, and “Landslide” have in common?

-How about modern pop tunes like “If I Die Young” (The Band Perry), “I’m Yours” (Jason Mraz), “Hey Soul Sister” (Train), and “Come On Get Higher” (Matt Nathanson)?
+How about modern pop tunes like “If I Die Young”, “I’m Yours”, and “Hey Soul Sister”?

 Answer: They all require a capo for maximum musical mojo!